 Before April 26th, 2022 - You will receive a full refund on any money paid or change of numbers

 Between April 26th, 2022 and May 3th, 2022 - You will receive a 50% refund on any money paid or change of numbers

 After May 3rd 2022 - No refund at all except in the case of exceptional circumstances.

 All requests for refunds must be submitted by email, as each case shall be considered by the Scouthike Management.
 Any medical conditions will require medical certificates to accompany refund applications.

 If a Scout is registered and paid for and is unable to attend for any reason, the Troop Leader or LIC can substitute the Scout for another and advise Scouthike Management in writing without penalty.
 Any refund or repayment to families involved in changes is the Group/Troops responsibility.
 Any refund repaid by Scouthike Management will be into Group/Troop accounts only and reimbursement to individual leaders/families will need to then be arrange with their home Group/Troop.

 For further information refer to the relative pages above or contact:

-April 26th 2021 PRE-REGISTRATION APPLICATIONS CLOSE (don't bother applying late)
+April 17th 2022, or when number limit is reached, APPLICATIONS CLOSE (don't bother applying late)